Best Baitcasting Reels for 2025

 Shimano Metanium DC A Casting Reel

-The Shimano Metanium DC A casting reel represents the lightest digitally controlled reel built to date.
-And it’s an equally impressive performing reel on top of being so light.
+The Shimano Metanium DC A casting reel represents the lightest digitally-controlled reel to date.
+Beyond its light weight, it’s performance is very impressive.
 I have run the gamut with this reel, fishing weightless Senkos on light line and casting big 3/4 ounce spinnerbaits.
-It has guts to handle much larger lures but it’s sweet spot seems to be in the lighter baits I think.
-It can hold heavy duty line and cast super smooth with it’s fifth generation DC braking system.
-But the reel’s ability to cast super light weightless baits on light line in windy conditions is where it sets itself apart from most other reels on the market.
+It has the guts to handle much larger lures but it’s sweet spot seems to favor the lighter baits I think.
+Even spooled with hold heavy-duty line, it casts super smoothly with it’s fifth generation DC braking system.
+But the reel’s ability to cast super light baits on light line in windy conditions is where it sets itself apart from most other reels on the market.
 I’ve used it pitching and skipping weightless worms and soft jerkbaits and swimbaits around cover with incredible ease and precision.
 This is quickly becoming one of my favorite reels.

 The reduced startup inertia of the third generation MGL Spool technology gives you effortless casting with the flick of a wrist and buttery smooth retrieves that help you feel everything the lure is doing with no friction.
 It’s an impressive feat of reel making in my honest opinion.